nerexon/jsab/README.md

 Text elements are used to add and format text content.

 *   **`H1Element`:** Represents a level 1 heading.
+Heading from level 1 to level 6 are supported.

     ```typescript
     new H1Element().addText("This is a top-level heading")